Suriyapriya-S/Excel-Finance-Analytics/README.md

  *To create Excel reports for the company AtliQ Hardwares*:

-   ->.Create GM% reports By Quaters
+   -> Create GM% reports By Quaters

-   ->.Create  Profit and Loss (P&L) reports by Fiscal Year
+   -> Create  Profit and Loss (P&L) reports by Fiscal Year

-   ->.Create Profit and Loss (P&L) reports by Month
+   -> Create Profit and Loss (P&L) reports by Month

-   ->.Create Profit and Loss (P&L) reports by Markets
+   -> Create Profit and Loss (P&L) reports by Markets

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------